-- Board recruitment (including regularly reviewing, reporting on and taking into account, when making further appointments, the composition and effectiveness of the Board); - Directors' development; - Chairperson development (under the overall responsibility and supervision of the SID); - The ongoing evaluation of the structure, size, composition and performance of the Board, its committees and individual Directors; - Succession planning for Directors and senior management; - Ensure that the Group is equipped with the human capital necessary for the achievement of its strategic goals, whose reward will be based on personal performance and Group results; - Propose adequate remuneration considered necessary to attract and retain high value-adding professionals.
+- The ongoing evaluation of the structure, size, composition and performance of the Board, its committees and individual Directors, and; - Succession planning for Directors and senior management; - Ensure that the Group is equipped with the human capital necessary for the achievement of its strategic goals, whose reward will be based on personal performance and Group results; - Propose adequate remuneration considered necessary to attract and retain high value-adding professionals.
 Therefore, remuneration has to be satisfactory vis-a-vis peer companies; - Set the overarching principles and parameters of compensation and benefits policies across the Group and exercise oversight for such issues; - Consider the remuneration arrangements of the Executive Directors of the Group, other identified staff and the employee Remuneration Policy bearing in mind the European Banking Authority ('EBA') Guidelines on remuneration policies and practices and the CBC Governance Directive.